ivan-guerra/programmador.com/content/posts/sierpinski.md

 }
 ```

-A couple of notes on the code above.
-The initial base triangle has its vertices
+A couple of notes on the code.
+The initial base triangle has its vertices set to
-set to the edges of the terminal screen in an upside down orientation.
+the edges of the terminal screen in an upside down orientation.
 The
-implementation follows the steps outlined above but with added `max_iterations`
+implementation follows the steps outlined previously with the addition of
-and `refresh_rate_usec` parameters. `max_iterations` controls how many points
+`max_iterations` and `refresh_rate_usec` parameters.
+You control the total
-will be drawn to the screen. `refresh_rate_usec` controls the speed at which
-points are added to the screen.
-Using these two parameters you can control how
-"full" the triangle looks as well as the speed at which the triangle is
-generated (in case you wanted to slow it down for dramatic effect).
+number of points via `max_iterations`.
+You control the draw speed via
+`refresh_rate_usec`.

 The chaos game approach is *fast*.
-Assuming we can generate random numbers in
+Assuming you can generate random numbers in
 \\(\\mathcal{O}(1)\\) time, the time complexity of `DrawSierpinskiTriangles()`
 is \\(\\mathcal{O}(max\\_iterations)\\).
 A linear algorithm that scales with a
-tunable iteration count is much nicer than the exponential we previously
+tunable iteration count is much nicer than the exponential previously
 encountered.
 The space complexity is also optimal here coming in at
 \\(\\mathcal{O}(1)\\).

 ## Visualization Using ncurses

-I am not going to dwell too long on the visualization aspect of this project.
-The setup was pretty straightforward.
+The setup is mostly straightforward.
 Assume the screen is a quadrant of the 2D
 coordinate plane.
-Everytime you generate a new point, draw it on the screen
+Every time you generate a new point, draw it on the screen
 using some marker symbol such as an asterisk.
 To make it look nice, bold the
 character and randomly assign it a color.

-Below is the relevant draw snippet:
+Below is the relevant ncurses draw snippet:

 ```cpp
 void DrawChar(const sierpinski::common::Point2D& pos, char symbol,